gmarceau/spread.js/README.md

 spreadsheet or a worksheet interface.

-The data is inserted into the source file in JSON syntax in such a way that the file continues to evaluates normally with node.
+The data is inserted into the source file in JSON syntax in such a way that the file continues to evaluates normally with `Node.js`.

 If the following content is in `foo.js`